Aliases for PLAGL1 Gene

 This gene encodes a C2H2 zinc finger protein that functions as a suppressor of cell growth.
 This gene is often deleted or methylated and silenced in cancer cells.
 In addition, overexpression of this gene during fetal development is thought to be the causal factor for transient neonatal diabetes mellitus (TNDM).
 Alternative splicing and the use of alternative promoters results in multiple transcript variants encoding two different protein isoforms.
 The P1 downstream promoter of this gene is imprinted, with preferential expression from the paternal allele in many tissues. [provided by RefSeq, Nov 2015]

 GeneCards Summary for PLAGL1 Gene

 PLAGL1 (PLAG1 Like Zinc Finger 1) is a Protein Coding gene.
-Diseases associated with PLAGL1 include diabetes mellitus, transient neonatal, 1 and neonatal diabetes mellitus.
-Among its related pathways are Gene Expression and Regulation of TP53 Activity.
+Diseases associated with PLAGL1 include Diabetes Mellitus, Transient Neonatal, 1 and Neonatal Diabetes Mellitus.
+Among its related pathways are Gene Expression and TP53 Regulates Transcription of Cell Cycle Genes.
 GO annotations related to this gene include RNA polymerase II transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
 An important paralog of this gene is PLAG1.

 UniProtKB/Swiss-Prot for PLAGL1 Gene